Duke in Oxford

 Term: Summer II

-Academic Theme(s): Tutorial Method; English, Political Science, History, Philosophy, Public Policy, Religion
+Academic Theme(s): Tutorial Method; English, Political Science, History, Philosophy, Ethics (themes can vary from year to year)

 Credit Type: Duke Credit